cncf/landscape/README.md

 * Market cap data from Yahoo Finance
 * CII Best Practices Badge [data](https://bestpractices.coreinfrastructure.org/)

-The update server enhances the source data with the fetched data and saves the result in [processed_landscape.yml](processed_landscape.yml) and as a JSON [file](https://github.com/cncf/landscape/blob/master/src/data.json), the latter of which is what the app loads to display data.
+The update server enhances the source data with the fetched data and saves the result in [processed_landscape.yml](processed_landscape.yml).
+The app loads a JSON representation of processed_landscape.yml to display data.

 ## Best Practices Badge